Couple using laptop and reviewing debt. Debunking debt myths

 Myth 5: Debt resolution ruins your credit forever

-Debt resolution means working out an agreement with your creditors to pay less than the full amount you owe.
+Debt resolution could help you work out an agreement with your creditors to pay less than the full amount you owe.
 Resolving debts is more favorable to your credit standing than having collection accounts.

 Debt resolution could impact your credit standing.
 Your credit could take a hit as you or a debt resolution company negotiates your debt if you’re missing payments in the meantime.